 What is a load diagram?

-A load diagram is a visual representation that illustrates the load capacity and operating limits of a lifting device, such as a crane, forklift or aerial work platform.
+A load diagram is a visual representation that illustrates the load capacity and operating limits of a lifting device, such as a crane, forklift, or work platform.

 This diagram provides important information about how much weight can be safely lifted depending on various parameters.